-Fig. 6(a) shows, for each dataset, the flagging of the methods with best ranking.
+Figure 6a shows, for each dataset, the flagging of the methods with the best ranking.
 If one considers the first rank, five methods are flagged, but it is striking that three datasets have all their 10 lowest MUE-ranked methods flagged (BOR2019, PER2018 and THA2015).
 For BOR2019, all methods present some excess kurtosis and variable levels of skewness.
-We can relate this to an increasing trend of the errors with the bandgap value.
-In the case of PER2018, the error distributions present also large skewness and kurtosis, that can be associated with the chemical heterogeneity of the dataset.
-For THA2015, it was noted previously that some experimental reference data with large measurement uncertainty could not be reproduced by any method in the studied set.
-These outliers contribute to the tails of all the error distributions (so-called global outliers) and affect $G{MCF}$ values.
+We can relate this to an increasing trend of the errors with the band gap value [4].
+In the case of PER2018, the error distributions present also large skewness and kurtosis, which can be associated with the chemical heterogeneity of the dataset [2].
+For THA2015, it was noted previously [4, 35] that some experimental reference data with large measurement uncertainty could not be reproduced by any method in the studied set.
+These outliers contribute to the tails of all the error distributions (so-called global outliers) and affect G{MCF} values.
 Note that, more generally, reference data are not necessarily the origin of global outliers, as a missing physical contribution in the tested methods could produce similar effects.